AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Detect Samsung Pay

 Korean users may encounter issues with Samsung Pay when AdGuard is enabled.
-Activate this feature to pause AdGuard's protection and use the Samsung Pay app seamlessly.
+This option pauses AdGuard's protection while Samsung Pay is used.